 - Look at the images, and follow this guide to braid the heart: 3 through C / 3 over B / 3 through A / 2 over C / 2 through B / 2 over A / 1 through C / 1 over B / 1 through A.

-- When you have finished the braiding the heart together, take the long rectangle that you cut before, and fold it on the middle, and add glue to the sides that are facing out.
+- When you have finished braiding the heart together, take the long rectangle that you cut before, fold it in the middle, and add glue to the sides that are facing out.
 You don’t need to use the handle if you are not going to hang it on the Christmas tree.
 They can also be hung on the doors or windows around the house.

 Making a heart basket while listening to some Xmas music, is also a great way to teach children about mathematics in a fun way during December.
 They can try and figure out their own measurements, to make the braided Christmas heart as big or as small as they want.